Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-2. Run the OpenClassWizard() Function from the Debug Window.
-The Wizard Form opens behind the VBA Window.
-Minimize the VBA Window to view the Form.
+• The Wizard Form opens behind the VBA window.
+Minimize the VBA window to see it.

-4. Select the ClassTextBox_Template.cls item from the right-side ListBox.
+4. Select ClassTextBox_Template.cls from the right-hand ListBox.

 The ClassTextBox_Template Class is created among the Class Modules List in the VBA Navigation Pane.

-Demo Databases Download
+Demo Databases Download.

 1. Reusing Form Module VBA Code for New Projects.